March 26, 2026

 macOS has had WiFi since 1999.
 It still doesn't notify you when it drops.
 That's twenty-seven years of silence.

-It's free.
-It's open source.
 It uses zero battery.
+It runs entirely on your Mac with no analytics, no telemetry, no accounts.
 And it solves a problem that's annoyed every Mac user since WiFi existed.

-MIT License · No ads · No tracking · No telemetry
+No ads · No tracking · No telemetry · No subscription

 WHAT IT DOES